Concordium/concordium-java-sdk/README.md

 - Register Data
 Registers a maximum of 256 bytes on the chain.

+- TransferToEncrypted
+Transfer funds from public to encrypted balance of the same account.

 ## Exceptions and general error handling

 - `TransactionCreationException`